 How Packets are transferred with Transfer Frames differs depending on the Space Data Link Protocol.
 The following subsections provide an informal overview of the procedures for transferring Packets with Transfer Frames.
-The exact procedures are specified in the Recommendations (references [1], [2] and [3]).
+The exact procedures are specified in the Recommended Standards (references [1], [2], and [3]).

-4.5.1 TRANSFER OF PACKETS BY THE TC SPACE DATA LINK PROTOCOL
+4.5.2 TRANSFER OF PACKETS BY THE TC SPACE DATA LINK PROTOCOL

-If MAPs (see 4.3.5) are used, Packets whose lengths exceed the maximum length that can be carried by Transfer Frames are transferred by dividing them (i.e., segmentation) into portions that are compatible with insertion into Transfer Frames.
-In this case, each Transfer Frame contains either a portion of a large Packet, a single complete Packet, or multiple complete
+If MAPs (see 4.3.6) are used, Packets whose lengths exceed the maximum length that can be carried by a Transfer Frame are sent by dividing them (i.e., by segmentation) into portions that are compatible with insertion into Transfer Frames.
+In this case, each Transfer Frame contains either a portion of a large Packet, a single complete Packet, or multiple complete Packets.

-Packets.
 The portions of a divided Packet must be transferred in consecutive Transfer Frames of the MAP Channel without being interlaced with other Packets or portions of other Packets in the same MAP Channel.